arvidn/libtorrent/docs/manual.rst

 (or Local Service Discovery) will not only use IP multicast, but also broadcast its messages.
 This can be useful when running on networks that don't support multicast.
 It's off by default since it's inefficient.

+``ignore_resume_timestamps`` determines if the storage, when loading resume data files, should verify that the file modification time with the timestamps in the resume data.
+This defaults to false, which means timestamps are taken into account, and resume data is less likely to accepted (torrents are more likely to be fully checked when loaded).
+It might be useful to set this to true if your network is faster than your disk, and it would be faster to redownload potentially missed pieces than to go through the whole storage to look for them.

 pe_settings
 ===========